acend/kubernetes-basics-training/content/en/docs/07.0/_index.en.md

 With Kubernetes you can open a remote shell into a Pod without installing SSH by using the command `kubectl exec`.
 The command can be used to execute anything in a Pod.
 With the parameter `-it` you can leave an open connection.

 {{% alert title="Tip" color="warning" %}}
-On Windows Git Bash, you can use `winpty` for this.
+On Windows, you can use Git Bash and `winpty`.
 {{% /alert %}}